-You should carefully read the Written examination handbook for a comprehensive description of the format and requirements of the written examination.
-The handbook can be downloaded here.
+You should carefully read the Written examination handbook for general dentistry for a comprehensive description of the format and requirements of the written examination.

 Timeframe: Approximately five months